dresdner353/energyutils/SHELLY_EM_UTIL.md

 * Obtain a cloud API auth key from your Shelly account.
 * Obtain your Shelly EM device ID
 * Get the recommended Shelly Cloud hostname from your account
+* The expected CT clamp wiring is:
+   - P1 -> Grid Import, clamp direction for incoming current from the grid
+   - P2 -> Solar Generation, clamp direction for incoming current from the solar inverter

 ## Usage
 ```